Digital-Forensics-Discord-Server/GitHubLearningPlayground/README.md

 plz fix this spelling error

-please fix this pselling error
+please fix this spelling error

 please fix this spelling errrr